WilsonLe/ngohuan/public/uploads/research-blogs/mata.md

 order: 1
 thumbnailURL: /images/research-blogs/mata/Image_19.png
 thumbnailAlt: transportation asset management
-description: Sponsored by Memphis Area Transit Authority
+description: How Memphis Transit Authority manage their asset in order to provide the best quality of service to Memphians?
 ---

 # 1. Introduction